 Do dental treats work, and how often should I give my dog dental treats?

-You can use dental treats, dental chews, sprays, gels, dental wipes beside the regular teeth daily brushing and not as a replacement.
+You can use dental treats, dental chews, sprays, gels, and dental wipes beside the regular teeth daily brushing and not as a replacement.
 Always check the feeding chart found on the packaging of the dental treats and feed your dog according to what is written there.
+You can also give him to chew and play with a dental chew toy.

 Veggies and crisp fruits for your dog’s teeth